Disputes that may be dealt with by the Office of the Public Advocate or SACAT

 - a matter related to the residential and accommodation arrangements and personal affairs of a person who has given an advance care directive [Advance Care Directives Regulations 2014 (SA) reg 13]

-then the Public Advocate or SACAT may be approached to resolve the dispute.
+then the Office of the Public Advocate or SACAT may be approached to resolve the dispute.

-The Public Advocate or SACAT may refer any question of law for the opinion of the Supreme Court [s 53].
+The Office of the Public Advocate or SACAT may refer any question of law for the opinion of the Supreme Court [s 53].

-Those who may go to the Public Advocate or SACAT for assistance about an advance care directive are [s 43]:
+Those who may go to the Office of the Public Advocate or SACAT for assistance about an advance care directive are [s 43]:

 - the person who gave the advance care directive